USDA Home Loan Pros and Cons

 The USDA home loan program applies a maximum gross income limit to how much money borrowers can make.
 Borrowers who earn more than the income limit are not eligible for the program which means many borrower cannot use the USDA program, even if they live in a USDA-designated rural area .
 USDA borrower income limits vary by county and by the number of people in the borrower's household with the larger the household, the higher the limit.
 The income limit for the USDA guaranteed home loan program is typically 115% of the median household income for the area in which the property is located.
 The income limit for the USDA direct loan program is typically 50% - 80% of the median household income for the area.
 You can review USDA home loan program income limits for your county on the USDA web site.

 Review our comprehensive overview of the USDA home loan program including property eligibility guidelines as well as borrower qualification requirements and income limits.

 USDA guaranteed mortgages are provided by traditional lenders such as banks, mortgage banks, mortgage brokers and credit unions.
-Use our mortgage rate table to review updated mortgage rates and fees for lenders in your area.
-Comparing rates from multiple USDA home loan program lenders is the best way to save money on your mortgage.
+Use our rate table to review updated mortgage rates and fees for lenders in your area.
+Comparing rates from multiple USDA home loan lenders is the best way to save money on your mortgage.